rxacevedo/rxacevedo-octopress.github.io/source/_posts/2014-02-15-sierpinskis-triangle.markdown

 Each triangle is made up of three points.
 Depending on the `t-type` we pass in, our points will be labeled a certain way.
-This allows us to specify the type of triangle we are passing in/expecting.
-This is more of a convenience method for us, so that we can keep track of the types of triangles we are handling/drawing in the program.
-Looking back at our initial triangle, we can think about what we need to draw in one of two
+This allows us to specify the type of triangle we are passing to another function.
+Looking back at our initial triangle, we can think about what we need to do in one of two ways:
-ways:

 1. We need to draw three new triangles, the outer triangles.
 2. We need to draw one inverted triangle, the inner triangle.

 We will need to do this three times for every one, so it would be wise to choose the least expensive of the two.
-This makes our decision pretty straightforward: for every (outer) triangle, we need to paint its corresponding inner triangle.
+This makes our decision
+straightforward: for every outer triangle, we need to paint its corresponding inner triangle.
 Our work still increases as a power of three each time, but now we are only painting one inner triangle per unit of work, instead of three outer triangles per unit of work.
 Since we know that each recursion requires us to do three more units of work, this becomes a matter of drawing three inverted triangles per recursive call, instead of nine outer triangles.

 In order to draw the inner triangle for a triangle, we need to determine its coordinates.
 We can write a convenience method to do